forestryio/forestry.io/hugo/content/docs/settings/config-files.md

 **Templates** `templates:` `Array`

 Pass in an array of Front Matter Template slugs (without their extension) to limit the available Front Matter Templates when creating a new content item in this section.
 The templates will be shown in the dropdown in the same order they are listed here, with the first template being the default selection.
+If only one template is defined, the template selection dropdown will not appear when adding new content.

 Example: